-Thinking of getting battery storage for your solar system?
+Thinking of getting a solar-powered battery for your home or business?
 Here’s six tips to help you figure it all out.

 It’s really cool — and it might make sense for you.
-The utilities are increasing evening rates, lawmakers just approved a Solar Rights Alliance-backed rebate program for battery storage systems and, in some cases you could also be eligible for a healthy tax credit on top of the rebate.
+The utilities are increasing evening rates, a Solar Rights Alliance-backed rebate for solar-powered batteries is about to relaunch, and in some cases you could also be eligible for a healthy tax credit on top of the rebate.

 But as always, it pays to do your homework before making the investment.